ForbesLindesay/spawn-sync/README.md

 Polyfill for `child_process.spawnSync`.

 On iojs and node >= 0.12 it will just export the built in `child_process.spawnSync`.
-On platforms that support compiling native modules it uses the [execSync](https://www.npmjs.org/package/execSync) module to get true synchronous execution.
-If native compilation is not supported it falls back to waiting for an output file to exist in a tight loop.
+On platforms that support compiling native modules it uses the [thread-sleep](https://github.com/ForbesLindesay/thread-sleep) module to wait for an output file to exist in a tight loop.
 In this way it gains excellent cross platform support, but don't expect it to be efficient on all platforms.

 [![Linux & OSX Tests Status](https://img.shields.io/travis/ForbesLindesay/spawn-sync/master.svg?label=Linux%20%26%20OSX%20Tests)](https://travis-ci.org/ForbesLindesay/spawn-sync)
 [![Windows Tests Status](https://img.shields.io/appveyor/ci/ForbesLindesay/spawn-sync/master.svg?label=Windows%20Tests)](https://ci.appveyor.com/project/ForbesLindesay/spawn-sync)